Measurements¶

 $$\tilde\nu = \frac{\nu}{c}$$

-The wavenumber is convenient as it is directly porportional to the frequency and the energy of a photon via the Planck relation
+The wavenumber is convenient because it is directly proportional to both the frequency and the energy of a photon via the Planck relation:

 $$E = h\nu = hc\tilde\nu$$